Kratke Range: History

-In November 1889 Hugo Zöller became the first European to enter the Kratke Range from the former German colony Kaiser-Wilhelmsland in German New Guinea during an expedition to the Finisterre Range.
-He then called it the Krätkegebirge, after the governor of German colony, Reinhold Kraetke (1845-1934).
+In November 1889, Hugo Zöller became the first European to enter the Kratke Range from the former German colony Kaiser-Wilhelmsland in German New Guinea during an expedition to the Finisterre Range.
+He then called it Krätkegebirge, after the governor of German colony, Reinhold Kraetke (1845-1934).

 Kratke Range was only explored after the German colonial era at the beginning of the 1920s.

 Geography

 Kratke Range runs south of the Finisterre mountains on the other side of the river Markham and joins the Bismarck Range to the east.